brentvollebregt/nitratine.net/_posts/2018-06-28-price-per-unit.md

 - Collects no data!

 ## Getting Started
-Clone this repo and then use "Import Project" in Android Studio to open the project.
+Clone the repo at [github.com/brentvollebregt/price-per-unit](https://github.com/brentvollebregt/price-per-unit) and then use "Import Project" in Android Studio to open the project.

 ### Pre-requisites
 - Android SDK 26